Welcome to the Department of Philosophy!

 Our intermediate courses (numbered between 100 and 199) are often more focused on specific topics.
 Even so, they usually do not presuppose any particular content knowledge.
 They differ from our introductory courses primarily in that we assume some amount of experience in reading philosophy and writing about it.
 Students can expect to get a lot of feedback on their work in these classes, but the assignments and feedback are designed to build on the foundations the students bring to class, rather than laying the foundations themselves.

-Our intermediate courses either meet in a lecture/section format, with lectures usually meeting twice a week and sections once, are as proseminars which meet once a week for two hours.
+Our intermediate courses either meet in a lecture/section format, with lectures usually meeting twice a week and sections once, or as proseminars which meet once a week for two hours.
 Proseminars are open to all undergraduates and do not have any special prerequisites.
 They simply offer a different instructional format.

 Our graduate courses (numbered betweene 200 and 299) are primarily for graduate students.
 They presuppose a broad acquaintance with philosophical texts and debates, as well as significant experience in doing philosophy.
 They are open to undergraduates by permission of instructor.